Dry Drayton Weather

 Live Weather Observations

 Current weather observations live from the roof of the Cambridge University Computer Laboratory in Madingley Road, Cambridge.
-Many thanks to the Computer Laboratory Digital Technology Group for supplying this data.
+Many thanks to the Computer Laboratory Digital Technology Group for supplying us with this data.

 Local weather from the Met Office